• The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 An addendum is a list of rules and prohibited activities to help you manage your rental property more effectively.
 It is added to the tenancy board lease, and gives the landlord far greater protection against undesirable activity, such as unauthorized occupants, subletting, pets, vehicles, parking, businesses, smoking, drugs, hoarding, unsightly premises, anti-social behaviour, and much more.

-A professional addendum helps to screen out problem tenants because they realize they are dealing with a professional landlord who has taken steps to educate themselves, protect their investment, and protect other residents and neighbours.
+A professional addendum helps you screen out problem tenants because scammers realize they are dealing with a professional landlord who has taken steps to educate themselves, protect their investment, and protect other residents and neighbours.
 Bad tenants realize they are not dealing with an amateur uneducated landlord that they can dominate and manipulate because they don't use proper legal documentation.
 An addendum serves as a screening tool that prohibits undesirable and antisocial behaviour, and any tenant who objects to signing it is an instant red flag.

 If your tenants are causing problems, unless that specific behaviour is prohibited by your addendum, you are often powerless to do anything about it.
 If you don't have an addendum prohibiting unwanted behaviour, you will often have no legal recourse to evict for breach of the lease.